samirzjadhav/100-days-of-code/log.md

 **Today's Progress**: Today I applied everything I've been learning for the past week and created this pricing page.
 I've used BEM organizing styles and focused on making code readable and organized.

+**Thoughts**: I learned more thing about css and html. amd appling everything in building something.

+### Day 12: May 8 2022, Sunday

+**Today's Progress**: Today I created a team section of the pricing card.
+I also learned about special flex properties like flex-wrap, shrink, grow, order, etc.